Knowledge Level: Advanced

 Note: A unix time stamp is a way to track the time as a running total of seconds, this count starts at the Unix Epoch on January 1st, 1970 at UTC.

-To convert this to a date in human readable format, we will use one of Integromat's date operator.
+To convert this to a date in human readable format, we will use one of Make(formerly Integromat) date operator.

 You will find these operators when adding webhook data to another data point such as a Google Sheet.